 - Mix up where you're working from

 - Eat healthily

 - Drink water

 Make a timetablePlanning what you’re going to focus on and when can be really beneficial.
 It can help organise your mind and spur you on to achieve what you set out to.

-Try not to only put work in there.
-Schedule breaks, set aside time to catch up with family and friends, eat, and anything else that’s important to you.
+And try not to only put work in there.
+Schedule regular breaks and set aside time to catch up with family and friends and do anything else that’s important to you.

 - Evernote – a note-taking app that’s compatible with most smartphones and laptops.
 You can scribble notes on its paper-esque interface, or just type.